 Managers should set clear call centre metrics and KPIs so that everyone knows what they are working towards.
 Managers need to be able to get stats and analytics quickly and easily from the call centre in order to make informed decisions.Call centres should also have mobile access so that agents can work offline or remotely if they need to.

 Technology has moved to the cloud and as a result has become more streamlined, readily available and most importantly, more affordable.
 These systems can be set up in data centres or be stand-alone depending on your company’s needs.

 Where to next?

-At Nashua Communications, we understand this shift and offer solutions to these challenges via our Unify offering.
-Unify has been at the forefront of communications technology globally by focusing on research and development.
+At Nashua Communications, we understand this shift and offer solutions to these challenges via our Atos Unify offering.
+Atos Unify has been at the forefront of communications technology globally by focusing on research and development.

 Nashua Communications call centre and product technicians are all certified to Level 3 and are trained to address and support all technical, user support and training centres in the SADC region.

 Stay informed about everything new that happens in the cloud communications space by subscribing to our informative blog.